 Brain development has been one of Jan’s passions since 1997, when she began training in EMDR.
-Since then, she has explored different ways of processing emotions, understanding brain-body connections, and enhancing learning through the use of Energy Psychology, Brain Gym, Structures of Intellect (SOI) and NeuroOptimal® Neurofeedback.
+Since then, she has explored different ways of processing emotions, understanding brain/body connections, and enhancing learning through the use of Energy Psychology, Brain Gym, Structures of Intellect (SOI) the Safe and Sound Protocal (SSP) and NeuroOptimal® Neurofeedback.
 Her enthusiasm to support children and teens with learning challenges also led her to partner with other educators to establish the Integrated Centre for Optimal Learning (ICOL) in 2004.

 In the past Jan and her former partners developed a program that consisted of fun, whole-brained movement activities, reflex integration, Brain Gym exercises, Structures of Intellect programming and Neurofeedback.
 Individualized plans were created for each client, based on an intake process, a Brain Dominance Profile, and/or an in-depth SOI learning assessment.
 An understanding the child or teen’s emotional history (including stress, anxiety, trauma and negative beliefs) was also integrated, and recommendations for addressing any emotional blocks through counselling could be added to action plans.
 Between 2004 and 2013, ICOL’s unique program supported hundreds of children and teens to experience enhanced brain functioning and greater success in learning.

 In November 2013, Jan moved to a new, more spacious, centre to expand her services.
-Along with ICOL partner Sandra Milne, she continues to offer these comprehensive brain development and re-patterning services.
+She continues to offer these comprehensive brain development and re-patterning services.
 For more information about the specific brain development techniques Jan draws upon in her work, click on the buttons below.
 To schedule an appointment, contact Jan.